DSpeichert/netbootd/README.md

 netbootd can serve local files using the `path.localDir` configuration option. netbootd also contains a bundled version of [iPXE](https://ipxe.org/), which allows downloading (typically) kernel and initrd over HTTP instead of TFTP.

+## Syslog

+netbootd includes a syslog server to allow collecting and displaying a machine's logs during installation.

 ## Manifests